sampsyo/home/_posts/2016-11-23-statsmistakes.md

 Repeated statistical tests can get you into trouble.
 The problem is that every statistical test has a probability of lying to you.
 The probability that any *single* test is wrong is small, but if you do lots of test, the probability amplifies quickly.

 For example, say you choose $\alpha = 0.05$ and run one $t$-test.
-When the test succeeds---when it finds a significant difference---it's telling you that there's at most an $\alpha$ chance that the difference arose from random chance.
-In 95 out of 100 parallel universes, your paper found a difference that actually exists.
+When the test succeeds---when it finds a significant difference---it's telling you that, if a difference *didn't* exist, the data you saw would arise by random chance with probability $\alpha$.
+So there's still a chance that you measured a difference when one doesn't really exist, but that can only happen in only 5 out of 100 parallel universes.
 I'd take that bet.

 Now, say you run a series of $n$ tests in the scope of one paper.
-Then every test has an $\alpha$ chance of going wrong.
+Say there's no *true* difference to be found.
+Even so, every test has an $\alpha$ chance of going wrong and telling you a difference exists.
 The chances that your paper has more than $k$ errors in it is given by the binomial distribution:

 \\[
 1 - \sum_{i=0}^{k} {n \choose i} \alpha^i (1-\alpha)^{n-i}